Victoria Lomasko: 2017

 In 2017 Lomasko created two solo exhibitions that were shown in The United States.
 The first, Other Russias: Angry, was displayed at the Ellis Gallery, in Carnegie Mellon University in collaboration with the University of Pittsburgh while Unwanted Women was displayed at the Ortega Y Gasset Art Projects in Brooklyn, New York.

 Lomasko also created an exhibition titled The Daughter of an Artist Decorator which was displayed at The Arts Centre HOME in Manchester, UK.

 A collection of Lomasko's work was published in March 2017 by the Brooklyn publishing house n+1 as Other Russias.
 It is her first English book (translated by Thomas Campbell) and the first time her work has been collected.
 In June 2017, it was republished by Penguin UK and has been translated into multiple languages, including German and French.
 The 320-page book consists of two sections: the first section, Invisible, focuses on the experiences of marginalized groups prior to the 2012 protests.
 In Lomasko's own words "Invisible contains stories about juvenile prison wards, teachers and pupils at rural schools, migrant workers, old people seeking refuge in Russian Orthodoxy, sex workers, and single women in the Russian hinterlands."
 The second section, Angry focuses on the Russian political opposition parties from 2012 to 2016.
 In Lomasko's own words "Angry chronicles people's attempts to come together and take back their voice and rights from the state.
 It includes reports of the large opposition rallies that took place in Moscow in 2012 and the subsequent trials of protesters; the LGBT community's efforts to stay visible despite the government's adoption of homophobic laws; and protests by national and local grassroots "pressure groups" in 2015 and 2016."
 Later in 2017, Lomasko embarked on a U.S. book tour to support the release of her book.
-The English version of Other Russias won the 2018 Pushkin House Prize for Best Book in Translation.
+The English version of Other Russias won the 2018 Pushkin House Russian Book Prize for Best Book in Translation.